 This is the last train of the day.

 Find all the dates and times for this journey

 9 h 54 m

 It's difficult to get from Geneva to Berlin without changing at least once.

 |Distance||544 miles (877 km)|

-Trains from Geneva to Berlin cover the 544 miles (877 km) long route taking on average 13 h 39 min with our travel partners like Deutsche Bahn or Deutsche Bahn with connection.
-There are direct train services available.
-While the average ticket price for this journey costs around £49, you can find the cheapest train ticket for as low as £27.
+Trains from Geneva to Berlin cover the 544 miles (877 km) long route taking on average 10 h 12 min with our travel partners like Deutsche Bahn or Deutsche Bahn with connection.
+Normally, there are 7 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this journey for as low as £26, but the average price of train tickets is £46.
 Travellers depart most frequently from Genève and arrive in Berlin Hbf.

 Travel by train between Geneva, Switzerland and Berlin, Germany is: Partially open.

 International entry is allowed for: Entry is partially open for citizens and permanent residents of Switzerland